lastweek/lastweek.github.io/docs/lego/kernel/loader.md

 | ELF (dynamic-linked)|:heavy_multiplication_x:|

 ## Overall
 In order to support different executable formats, Lego has a `virtual loader layer` above all specific formats, which is quite similar to `virtual file system`.
 In Lego, `execve()` is divided into two parts: `1)` syscall hook at processor side, `2)` real loader at memory side.
 Combined together, they provide the same semantic of `execve()` as described in Linux man page.
 Also for the code, we divide the Linux implementation into parts.
-But our emulation model introduces several interesting workarounds, which we will talk later.
+But our emulation model introduces several interesting workarounds.

-Therefore, before we dive into Lego's implementation, we first walk through Linux's code, describe the important steps, and then we will talk about how lego divide these functionalities to fit disaggregated operating system model.

-## Linux's Loader
+## Lego's Loader

-This section describes the overall code flow of `execve()` within Linux.
-From the entry point to the return assembly part.
+Lego basically divide the Linux loader into two parts, one in memory manager and other in processor manager.
+Most dirty work is done by memory manager.
+Processor manager only needs to make sure the new execution has a fresh environment to start.

 ### Entry Point
-So the normal entry point is `do_execve()` that will do all dirty work.
+So the normal entry point is `do_execve()`.
 Above that, it can be invoked by syscall from user space, or from kernel space by calling `do_execve()` directly.
 There are not too many places that will call `do_execve` within kernel.
 One notable case is how kernel starts the `pid 1` user program.
 This happens after kernel finished all initialization.
 The code is:
 ```c
 static int run_init_process(const char *init_filename)
 {